Joe Johnson (snooker player): 1986 World Champion

-Johnson defeated Steve Davis (pictured in 2014) to win the 1986 World Championship.
+Johnson defeated three-time world champion Steve Davis (pictured in 2014) to win the 1986 World Championship.

 Johnson began the 1985–86 season ranked 16th, inside the top 16 for the first time in his career.
 He was relatively unheralded at the start of the 1986 World Championship, having only ever won one televised match.
 Johnson was rated a 1501 outsider going into the championship, his only two previous Crucible appearances having ended in first-round defeats.
-His best results during the season had been quarter-final finishes at the 1985 Matchroom Trophy (where he lost 3–5 to Neal Foulds) and at the 1986 Classic (where he lost 4–5 to Cliff Thorburn).
+His best results during the season had been quarter-final finishes at the 1985 Matchroom Trophy (where he lost 35 to Neal Foulds) and at the 1986 Classic (where he lost 45 to Cliff Thorburn).

 He defeated Dave Martin 10–3 in the first round, for his first win in three appearances at the main stage of the World Championship.
-In the second round, he took a 5–3 lead against Mike Hallett after the first session, eventually winning the match 13–6.
-He then met former world champion Terry Griffiths in the quarter-finals; Johnson was leading 9–7 before the final session, but Griffiths won five straight frames to lead 12–9; Johnson took the next four frames (including two century breaks) to triumph 13–12.
-He eliminated Tony Knowles in the semi-finals, despite being in severe pain from a cyst on his back, winning the last two frames of the match for a 16–8 victory.
-Leading by 7–5 at the half-way point, Johnson was in so much pain that he very nearly conceded the match, and a doctor had to be called in to administer pain relief.
+In the second round, he took a 53 lead against Mike Hallett after the first session, eventually winning the match 136.
+He then met former world champion Terry Griffiths in the quarter-finals; Johnson was leading 97 before the final session, but Griffiths won five straight frames to lead 129; Johnson took the next four frames (including two century breaks) to triumph 1312.
+He defeated Tony Knowles in the semi-finals, despite being in severe pain from a cyst on his back, winning the last two frames of the match for a 168 victory.
+Leading by 75 at the halfway point, Johnson was in so much pain that he very nearly conceded the match, and a doctor had to be called in to administer pain relief.

 His opponent in the final was world number one Steve Davis, this being their first professional match against one another.
 Davis—who had already won the World Championship three times—was considered highly likely to win the title, as reflected in the bookmakers' odds of 29 for Davis and 51 for Johnson.
 Davis won three of the first four frames, compiling century breaks of 108 and 107.
-Johnson responded by taking the next three frames to finish the first session 4–3 ahead.
-Davis started the second session by winning four frames in a row to lead 7–4.
-Johnson won four consecutive frames after the mid-session interval, before Davis clinched the last frame of the session to leave the match level at 8–8 overnight.
+Johnson responded by taking the next three frames to finish the first session 43 ahead.
+Davis started the second session by winning four frames in a row to lead 74.
+Johnson won four consecutive frames after the mid-session interval, before Davis clinched the last frame of the session to leave the match level at 88 overnight.